PanagiotisKots/VStreamPro/README.md

 - youtubesearchpython library

 Note:
 Ensure you have the necessary dependencies installed before running the program.
-You can install the required libraries using pip:
+You can install the required libraries using pip3 install "libname"